smithjd15/playlist/README.md

 ##### Example relocating an xspf, transforming the targets to paths relative to foo:

-playlist -r -o foo/outlist.xspf inlist.xspf
+playlist -R -o foo/outlist.xspf inlist.xspf

 ##### Example transforming the targets of an xspf to paths relative to /foo/bar:

-playlist -b /foo/bar -o outlist.xspf inlist.xspf
+playlist -B /foo/bar -o outlist.xspf inlist.xspf

 ##### Example transforming the targets of an m3u into canonical paths:

-playlist -c -o outlist.m3u inlist.m3u
+playlist -C -o outlist.m3u inlist.m3u

 ##### Example uri-encoding the targets of an m3u into canonical paths:

-playlist -i -o outlist.m3u inlist.m3u
+playlist -I -o outlist.m3u inlist.m3u

 ### Reconstruct
 #### Playlist can append and remove entries, replace targets, drop duplicate and unfound entries, randomize the order of entries, and concatenate multiple playlists.